mnalis/ironseed_fpc/README.md

 Compilation
 ===========
 Just typing `make` will compile whichever developers think is currently the best.
-You can also force the version to build, by `make debug_sdl` for SDL-only version, or `make debug_ogl` for SDL+OpenGL-enabled version.
+You can also force the version to build, by `make debug_sdl` for SDL-only version.

-There are also no-seatbelts targets `release_sdl` and `release_ogl` but they are not recommended at the moment as they do not have anti-data-corruption checks, so bugs could creep up in your savefiles!
+There is also no-seatbelts targets `release_sdl` but it is not recommended at the moment as it does not have anti-data-corruption checks, so bugs could creep up in your savefiles!
 Or, just for fun, you can also build `demo_sdl`, which is original shareware demo restricted version.

 Running from build directory for test
 =====================================